dimplekumara1-sudo/Michael/REINTEGRATION_SETUP_GUIDE.md

    - Should login successfully

 3. **Verify Profile Display**
-   - After login, profile should show "Michael" as the name
+   - After login, profile should show "Micheal" as the name
    - Admin dashboard should be accessible

 ## What the New System Does

 ### Automatic Profile Creation
 - **Trigger**: `on_auth_user_created` automatically creates profile when user registers
-- **Admin Detection**: Automatically sets name to "Michael" for admin@photography.com
+- **Admin Detection**: Automatically sets name to "Micheal" for admin@photography.com
 - **Role Assignment**: Automatically assigns "admin" role to admin@photography.com

 ### Automatic Profile Updates
 - **Trigger**: `on_auth_user_updated` keeps profile in sync with auth changes
-- **Name Preservation**: Admin name "Michael" is preserved during updates
+- **Name Preservation**: Admin name "Micheal" is preserved during updates
 - **Email Sync**: Profile email stays in sync with auth email

 ### Automatic Profile Cleanup